Sir Guy's Biography

 I ASK THE QUESTIONS HERE: Military and Police Style Interrogations*

-With recent news events, the gathering of information via interrogation utilized by the military has gotten a lot of attention lately.
-Most of us grew up on police shows and their interrogation methods.
+With recent news events, the gathering of information via interrogation utilized by the military and the methodology utilized by law enforcement in what they call "interviews" has gotten a lot of attention lately .
+Most of us grew up on police shows or movies and their interrogation methods.
 Being who we are we can see the kink potential in everything, thus, here is a class that uses the government’s own manuals from the 1960s to Abu Ghraib and Guantanamo and police procedures to show sound methodologies of extracting information, or of just having good clean, dirty fun.
 Sir Guy will describe and demonstrate some of these methods and discuss the psychology and the aftermath of interrogation.

 FLOGGING THE MIND: The Art and Science of the Mind Fuck*